The rural township of Tawonga is situated in the Kiewa Valley, North East Victoria in the Heart of the High Country.

 Tawonga is the oldest settlement in the Kiewa Valley when pastoralists sought out the rich pastures in the fertile valley dating back to the 1850’s.
 According to local folk the indigenous translation of Tawonga is ‘flight through the air.’

-In addition to a thriving agricultural region, Tawonga is renowned for its majestic landscape and is central to a variety of recreational activities including fly fishing, horse riding, camping, water sports, golf, tennis and mountain biking, or simply listening to the river flow by and absorbing nature.
+In addition to a thriving agricultural region, Tawonga is renowned for its majestic landscape and is central to a variety of recreational activities including fly fishing, horse riding, camping, water sports, downhill and cross country skiing, snowboarding, golf, tennis and mountain biking, or simply listening to the river flow by and absorbing nature.

 Tawonga has commanding views of the Victorian Alps and is at the base of Mount Bogong – Victoria’s highest peak, known by the Aboriginal people as ‘big fella’.